Sophie Long

-Sophie Rebecca Long (born 7 December 1976) is an English journalist who works for BBC News, mainly appearing as a presenter on the BBC News Channel.
+Sophie Rebecca Long (born 7 December 1976) is an English journalist, best known for working for BBC News, mainly appearing as a presenter on the BBC News Channel.

 On 18 March 2013, Long and co-presenter Simon McCoy read the final BBC News bulletin from BBC Television Centre.

 Early life

 Long was born in Torquay, and in part raised in Weston-super-Mare when her parents moved there.
 She attended Broadoak School in Weston.
 She did her A-levels at Weston College's Sixth Form Centre.

 After graduating from King's College London with a degree in War Studies, she worked as an election monitor in Cambodia.
 Long returned to the UK, working for Reuters news agency before moving to ITN as a newsroom assistant in London.